Make Informed Healthcare Choices

 These tips focus on health care choices you can make, but there are other environmental exposures to be aware of behind the scenes.Chemicals and radiation in health care >

 Hormone replacement therapy is associated with a significantly increased risk of post-menopausal breast cancer.
 You can mitigate some of the side effects of menopause with regular exercise, cutting out caffeine and alcohol, and eating a balanced diet.
-If you do decide to use HRT, try estrogen-only formulations and use it for as brief a time as possible.
+If you do decide to use HRT, use it for as brief a time as possible.

 It’s an unfortunate fact that pharmaceutical residue ends up in our waterways and municipal water supplies.
 While it’s a complex problem that requires a multi-pronged solution, one simple thing you can do to help is take expired medications back to the pharmacy for proper disposal.
 If your pharmacy doesn’t have a take-back program, request that they create one.